danfenghong/IEEE_TGRS_CCR-Net/README.md

 Baiduyun: https://pan.baidu.com/s/1voUL8vqc-qVvnjquxbCXcQ (access code: urna)

+Once the data are ready, you can directly run the MuCNN_train.py for the model training.

+Then, the MuCNN_test.py can be used for generating the whole classification map.

 If you encounter the bugs while using this code, please do not hesitate to contact us.